-d.
-"Large entertainment venues" may operate up to 25% of the maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.
-Further, "large entertainment venues" may operate up to 50% capacity of any outdoor space on the premises.

-e.
-"Recreational facilities" may operate up to 25% of the maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.
-Further, "recreational facilities" may operate up to 50% capacity of any outdoor space on the premises.

-f.
-"Bars and clubs" may operate up to 25% capacity of any outdoor space on the premises, where applicable, but shall not permit patrons to enter any indoor portion of the premises except for the limited purpose of using the restroom or momentarily exiting/entering.
+- (1) Except as provided in the following paragraph, all "mass gatherings" of more than twenty (20) individuals are prohibited. - (2) All businesses, houses of worship, and other non-profit entities may operate subject to the following occupancy limits and restrictions: - a.
+All "essential businesses," excluding those defined as a "retail space," may operate without capacity limitations but must limit operations to only those absolutely necessary to carry out essential functions. - b.
+"Essential businesses" identified as a "retail space" may operate up to 50% of the maximum capacity of any outdoor or enclosed space on the premises. - c.
+"Houses of worship" may hold religious services up to 100% of the maximum occupancy of any outdoor or enclosed space on the premises but are strongly encouraged to limit indoor services to 50% capacity. - d.
+"Large entertainment venues" may operate up to 25% of the maximum capacity of any enclosed space on the premises and up to 50% capacity of any outdoor space on the premises. - e.
+"Recreational facilities" may operate up to 25% of the maximum capacity of any enclosed space on the premises and up to 50% capacity of any outdoor space on the premises. - f.
+"Bars and clubs" may operate up to 25% capacity of any outdoor space on the premises but shall not permit patrons to enter any indoor portion of the premises except for the limited purpose of using the restroom or momentarily exiting/entering.
 Employees may occupy the indoor portion of the premises only to the extent necessary to operate the outdoor portion.
-"Bars and clubs" shall comply with all other requirements applicable to "food and drink establishments."
+"Bars and clubs" shall comply with all other requirements applicable to "food and drink establishments." - g.

-g.
 "Food and drink establishments" may not provide dine-in service, except those restaurants that have completed the NM Safe Certified training program.
-All "food and drink establishments" that have completed the NM Safe Certified offered at https://nmsafecertified.org, and also comply with all NM Safe Certified requirements, including, but not limited to: screening customers and staff for symptoms of COVID-19 prior to entry, consenting to Department of Health spot-testing of symptomatic employees, requiring dine-in customers to provide limited contact information for contact tracing purposes, and retaining contact tracing information for no less than three weeks may operate at 50% of the maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.
-All "food and drink establishments," regardless of compliance with the NM Safe Certified requirements, may provide service in outdoor seating areas up to 75% occupancy, where applicable.
+All "food and drink establishments" that have completed the NM Safe Certified offered at https://nmsafecertified.org, and also comply with all NM Safe Certified requirements, including, but not limited to: screening customers and staff for symptoms of COVID-19 prior to entry, consenting to Department of Health spot-testing of symptomatic employees, requiring dine-in customers to provide limited contact information for contact tracing purposes, and retaining contact tracing information for no less than three weeks may operate at 50% of the maximum capacity of any enclosed space on the premises.
+All "food and drink establishments," regardless of compliance with the NM Safe Certified requirements, may operate up to 75% of the maximum capacity of any outdoor seating area.
 In all instances, tables must be spaced at least six feet apart, no more than six patrons may be seated at any single table, patrons must be seated in order to be served food or drink unless ordering food for carryout, and no bar or counter seating is permitted.
 "Food and drink establishments" may provide carryout service, or delivery service if otherwise permitted by law.